-Junior Darwin Otchere is the Superintendent Advisory Team (SAT) as the student representative Fairfax High School.
+Darwin Otchere will serve his second term as the Superintendent Advisory Team (SAT) as the student representative Fairfax High School.
 The SAT is an advisory group compiled of parents, school staff, business leaders and students working with City of Fairfax Superintendent Dr. Phyllis Pajardo that meets quarterly to discuss issues surrounding the city schools such as capital improvements, technology in our schools and city projects impacting the school community.

 Otchere attended Eagle View and Willow Springs Elementary Schools and Rocky Run Middle School.
 Otchere is involved in student government, robotics and is a member of both the Math Honor Society and the Science Honor Society.
 Otchere is the recipient of the 2021 Peace Award, recognizing students throughout Fairfax County as peacemakers.
 In the fall of 2020, Otchere was named “Student of the Quarter” by the Fairfax Rotary.
 Otchere is the secretary of the Fairfax County Student Human Rights Commission, National Honor Society, and Black Student Alliance.